 Insisting on wiring money or other payment before the renter can see the property and verify it is real.

 DFAS/MyPay Phishing Scam

-These identity theft scams seek to obtain the social security numbers, bank accounts, and other sensitive personal information from veterans and military spouses..
-The scammer will pose asa member of the Defense Finance and Accounting Service or another military entity and contact the veteran through phone, email or text.
+These identity theft scams seek to obtain social security numbers, bank accounts, and other sensitive personal information from veterans and military spouses.
+The scammer will pose as a member of the Defense Finance and Accounting Service or another military entity and contact the veteran through phone, email or text.
 In some cases, he will claim that due to computer problems your information was lost and needs to be reentered to process payments.
 In other instances, emails will contain links or attachments that can put rogue programs on your computer to steal passwords and account information.

 Unsolicited calls from DFAS seeking private information.
 DFAS and other military organizations never contact veterans with a request for personal financial information, account numbers, or passwords.

 These scams target women who are sympathetic to people in the military through online dating and social media websites.
 The scammer will pose as someone in the military and post fake photos, create a bogus identity, and build an online relationship with his victims.
 Eventually, he will seek to get the woman to send him money, claiming he needs it to pay medical bills, tuition costs, or other expenses.
 Use online tools to verify the person is real.